OnroerendErfgoed/vue_component_library/MIGRATION.md

 - Better autocomplete in IDEs
 - Declaration maps for debugging
 - Proper type checking across module boundaries

+### 🏷️ Consistent Naming

+- All components use the `Oe` prefix for clear namespacing
+- Reduces naming conflicts with other libraries
+- Easier to identify library components in your codebase

 ## Migration Examples